Telsey Advisory Group Maintains Stitch Fix (SFIX) Market Perform Recommendation

 What is the Fund Sentiment?

-There are 358 funds or institutions reporting positions in Stitch Fix.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to SFIX is 0.20%, an increase of 19.24%.
-Total shares owned by institutions increased in the last three months by 4.01% to 119,514K shares.
+There are 357 funds or institutions reporting positions in Stitch Fix.
+This is an decrease of 5 owner(s) or 1.38% in the last quarter.
+Average portfolio weight of all funds dedicated to SFIX is 0.20%, an increase of 19.01%.
+Total shares owned by institutions increased in the last three months by 3.89% to 119,511K shares.
 The put/call ratio of SFIX is 0.33, indicating a bullish outlook.

 What are Other Shareholders Doing?